New Patient Information & FAQ’s

 Are otolaryngologist or ENT (ear nose and throat) doctors and Allergists the same?

-Our allergists / immunologists (Dr. Davidson and Dr. Gupta) are board-certified or board-eligible physicians who are trained in Internal Medicine and/or Pediatrics followed by 2-3 years of specific specialized training in Allergy/Immunology.
+Our allergists / immunologists are board-certified or board-eligible physicians who are trained in Internal Medicine and/or Pediatrics followed by 2-3 years of specific specialized training in Allergy/Immunology.
 They specialize in the diagnosis and treatment of allergic diseases and immune deficiencies.

-For our young patients with allergic symptoms, or for our patients with food allergies, skin allergies, breathing issues, or immune concerns, we recommend you see one of our medical allergists (Dr. Davidson or Dr. Gupta).
+For our young patients with allergic symptoms, or for our patients with food allergies, skin allergies, breathing issues, or immune concerns, we recommend you see one of our medical allergists.

 I currently receive allergy shots, can I transfer my treatment to your practice?

 Our practice currently does not accept transfer of allergen immunotherapy.
-We will likely start accepting transfers in Spring 2022.
+We will likely start accepting transfers in Fall 2023.

 What happens if I need to cancel my appointment?